keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 If you only want to run the Keptn Observability and/or Release Lifecycle Management use-cases in your cluster, you do not need to install the Keptn Metrics Operator.
-To disable it, set the `metricsOperator` parameter in the `keptn/values.yaml` file to `disabled` as in the following:
+To disable it, set the `metricsOperator.enabled` value to `false` as in the following:

 {{< embed path="/docs/content/en/docs/install/assets/values-only-lifecycle.yaml" >}}